zijunyangeo/zijunyangeo.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am going to have an oral presententation and a poster at AGU 2023 Fall Meeting.
+I will give an oral presententation on crop mapping and a poster presentation on crop phenology characterization at AGU 2023 Fall Meeting.
 See you in San Francisco!